-- investing contributions in the scheme - transferring assets related to members into or out of the scheme - transferring the assets between different investments within the scheme and, - making payments from the scheme to or on behalf of the members.
+- investing contributions in the scheme - transferring assets related to members into or out of the scheme - · transferring the assets between different investments within the scheme - making payments from the scheme to or on behalf of the members.

-The Scheme does not currently accept contributions or transfers in and is unable to pay any level of benefit, including transfer values, to members at the present time.
+The Scheme does not currently accept contributions or transfers in and is unable to pay any level of benefit, including transfers values, to members at the present time.

-This is due to a number of factors, not least the uncertainty (to date) as to the value of the Scheme's investments and the position with regard to potential tax charges that may be levied against the Scheme should it be deemed any unauthorised payments to members occurred.
-More information on this has been provided in Dalriada's Announcements to members.
+This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and any potential tax charges noted above.
+More information has been provided in Dalriada's Announcements to members.

-The financial transactions the Scheme does make are, in the main, in relation to costs.
+The financial transactions the Scheme would make are, in the main, in relation to costs.

-Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
-Therefore, there have been no material administration service issues which need to be reported here.
+Unsurprisingly, Dalriada has been unable to carry out routine administrative actions subsequent to our appointment for the Scheme over the reporting period.
+Therefore, there have been no other material administration service issues which need to be reported here.